kahnos/bite-track/docs/articles/the-beginning.md

 │   ├── logger/             => Isomorphic logger
 │   └── ui/                 => React/Vite/Tailwind/Storybook UI library
 ```

+> *You can build this from scratch as well, but you know, why would you*

 Let's also go to every package.json and rename the `name` field to `@bite-track/<package-name>` (remember to set the name in the root `package.json` as well).
 This is usually so we can publish them to npm later, and even though not needed for the apps, I like the standard.